VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 Even before you start building and certainly as you continue building, you need to continuously validate you are giving customers and other stakeholders what they want.
 This is *building the right thing*.

-You also need to establish a culture of teamwork, psychological safety, flow state, and commitment to quality to promote a delivery pipeline that gets your product to users with the efficiency (the **_E_** in SPACE uniting all the other dimensions) they demand.
+You also need to establish a culture of teamwork, psychological safety, flow state, and commitment to quality to promote a delivery pipeline that delivers to users the product they want with the efficiency (the **_E_** in SPACE uniting all the other dimensions) they demand.
 This is *building the thing right*.

 With SPACE and DORA metrics, Dr. Forsgren and her teams have given us the blueprint to accomplish both.
 McKinsey has weaponized their work to promote their own proprietary nonsense to appease layoff-hungry CEOs.